isomerpages/singapore-customs-cms/_businesses/Certificates of Origin/overview.md

 ---
 # Certificates of Origin

-**NOTICE:**

-With effect from 24 Dec 2019, Lao PDR & Myanmar will join Brunei Darussalam, Cambodia, Indonesia, Malaysia, Singapore, Thailand and Vietnam to commence live operation of the ASEAN Single Window (ASW) for the electronic exchange of Form D under the ASEAN Trade in Goods Agreement of the ASEAN Free Trade Area (ATIGA).
-This is an update to Circular No. 15/2017 under News & Media > Circulars.

-More information on the electronic transmission of Form D via the ASW can be found under “Submitting a Form D via the ASEAN Single Window (ASW)” a the bottom of the page.

-With effect from 1 May 2020, China has implemented full electronic transmission of Preferential Certificate of Origin (PCO) for acceptance on goods from Singapore under the Electronic Origin Data Exchange System (EODES).
-To assist your customers in China to enjoy a seamless clearance of the goods, exporters and their appointed declaring agents/freight forwarders are encouraged to leverage on the International Connectivity Preferential Certificate of Origin (IC PCO) service on Networked Trade Platform (NTP).
-More information on how you could sign up for the IC PCO service can be found in [Notice 18/2019](/news-and-media/notices/2019-10-15-N.pdf) under News and Media > Notices.

-For more information on EODES, you may wish to download the [handbook](/files/businesses/Transmission and Receipt of Electronic Preferential Certificate of Origin via Networked Trade Platform (Mar 2021).pdf).

 ## What is an ordinary Certificate of Origin?

 A Certificate of Origin (CO) helps to attest the origin of goods.
 There are two types of COs, namely ordinary COs and preferential COs.
 An ordinary CO, also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.